Study in Abroad

 Free education and scholarships

-Many nations (such as Finland, Norway, and Germany) provide free or inexpensive education.
-Tuition, living expenses, and travel are all covered by scholarships such as the Chevening (UK), DAAD (Germany), and MEXT (Japan).
+Many countries (such as Finland, Norway and Germany) provide free or affordable education.
+Tuition, living expenses, and travel are all covered by scholarships such as Chevening (UK), DAAD (Germany), and MEXT (Japan).

 How to study in abroad for